 Pinterest is a great source of traffic for thousands of bloggers.
 However, if you aren’t using the paid version, it’s not possible to schedule Pinterest pins from Buffer.

 But Ahalogy solves this problem.
-You can easily schedule all your pins to your personal and community boards.
+You can easily schedule all your pins for your personal and community boards.
 However, the catch is you have to get accepted by Ahalogy to start using it.

 Once you get accepted, you have to place a code to track your results.
 If this is something you don’t want to do, you can download the Ahalogy plugin and it automatically pushes your content to your Pinterest account.